-Miles: Miles can be used to get free flights at partner airlines, as specified by the program (well, the fare is "free" but you still need to pay for taxes, fees, and carrier charges for all tickets bought with miles).
+Miles: Miles from an air rewards card can be used to get free flights at partner airlines, as specified by the program (well, the fare is "free" but you still need to pay for taxes, fees, and carrier charges for all tickets bought with miles).
 The value of a mile depends on how you redeem your miles and can be anywhere from £0.002 to £0.027 per mile.
 Typically the miles redeemed for long and costly flights are worth more than the miles used for short, economy class trips.
 As a very rough-and-ready guideline, you can and should try to get 1p of value per mile on most of the large air rewards programs.

 Cash back, Points, or Miles: Which Should You Choose?

 As a general rule, points and Miles can be worth more than cashback.
 However, it takes savvy management of a points or miles program to extract that potential value.
-In the case of miles, it also takes money to earn money - miles are usually worth the most when you use them to upgrade to business/upper class seats, but this requires first paying for a full premium economy fare (not a discounted economy fare.)
+In the case of miles, it also takes money to earn money—miles are usually worth the most when you use them to upgrade to business/upper class seats, but this requires first paying for a full premium economy fare (not a discounted economy fare.)
 Keep in mind also that some points programs require you to earn or use points every year or else you forfeit all earned points.
 Points and miles programs do best for those who are happy spending time to understand their rewards program and hunting for the best way to maximize value.

 Cashback may initially appear to offer lower potential rewards rates, but Whether your reward card accumulates points or miles, they are worthless unless you use them.
 Since cash back can be used immediately after receiving them, the decision between cash back and miles depends on how frequently you can redeem your points or miles.
 Unless you fly frequently, cash backs are more beneficial for you since you may not get the chance to use your reward miles.

 Compare Reward Rates: Cashback vs. Points vs. Miles